jardaanii/Go-tutorials/README.md

-# This is a Tutorial for Golang for jardaanii
+# This is a Tutorial of Golang for jardaanii